ybian/jw-player/README.txt

 1. Create a new Actionscript project (you can give it any name except "Player").
 2. Under "Project Contents", choose the checkout tree (the folder where this README file lives).
 3. Click the "Finish" button
+4. Alter your main application class to inherit from com.longtailvideo.jwplayer.player.Player.
-4. Under the "Project" menu, choose "Export Release Build".
+5. Under the "Project" menu, choose "Export Release Build".
-5. The player will be compiled as bin-release/{Your Project Name}.swf.
+6. The player will be compiled as bin-release/{Your Project Name}.swf.